-Nothing contained in this Contract shall be deemed, to preclude any party from seeking modification of any term contained herein should an unforeseen and material change in circumstances arise.
+Nothing contained in this Contract shall be deemed to preclude any party from seeking modification of any term contained herein should an unforeseen and material change in circumstances arise.
 Any proposed modification shall first be presented to the other party for review and approval.
-If approval of such proposed modification is not received within fifteen (15) days, the matter may be resolved as provided is Section 19.
-Any agreement, contract, understanding, or modification made between the parties subsequent to this Contract must be executed with identical formality as this Contract otherwise the same shall not be enforceable.
+If approval of such proposed modification is not received within fifteen (15) days, the matter may be resolved as provided in Section 19.

 - 11. Access to Books and Records; Audits and Inspections.
 Except as prohibited by the attorney rules of professional conduct and the attorney client privilege, all records of the Association on any matter covered by this Contract shall be made available to the Administrator, the County and/or the State Auditor at any time during normal business hours, and as often as such parties may reasonably deem necessary.
 The Association will permit such parties to audit, examine and make copies, excerpts or transcripts from any records, and shall allow such parties to audit all contracts, invoices, materials, payrolls, personnel records, conditions of employment and other non-confidential data relating to any matters covered by the Contract.
 In addition to the audit requirements defined above, the Association will participate in a performance audit paid for by the County. - 12.
 Hold Harmless.
-The Association shall hold harmless, indemnify and defend the County, its officers, officials, employees and agents, from and against any and all claims, actions, suits, liability, loss, expenses, damages and judgments of any nature whatsoever, including costs and attorney's fees in defense thereof, for injury, sickness, disability or death to persons or damage to property or business, caused by or arising out of the Association's acts, errors or omissions in the performance of this agreement, or those of Association's employees, agents, or subcontractors.
+The Association shall hold harmless, indemnify and defend the County, its officers, officials, employees and agents, from and against any and all claims, actions, suits, liability, loss, expenses, damages and judgments of any nature whatsoever, including costs and attorney's fees in defense thereof, for injury, sickness, disability or death to persons or damage to property or business, caused by or arising out of the Association's acts, errors or omissions in the performance of this Contract, or those of Association's employees, agents, or subcontractors.
 PROVIDED HOWEVER, that the Association's obligation hereunder shall not extend to injury, sickness, death or damage caused by or arising out of the sole negligence of the County, its officers, officials, employees or agents.
 PROVIDED FURTHER, that in the event of the concurrent negligence of the parties, the Association's indemnity obligations hereunder shall apply only to the percentage of fault attributable to the Association, its employees, agents, or subcontractors.

-With respect to the Association's obligations to hold harmless, indemnify and defend provided for herein, but only as such obligations relate to claims, actions or suits filed against the County, the Association further agrees to waive its immunity under the Industrial Insurance Act, Title 51 RCW, for any injury or death suffered by the Association's employees caused by or arising out of the Association's acts, errors or omissions in the performance of this agreement.
+With respect to the Association's obligations to hold harmless, indemnify and defend provided for herein, but only as such obligations relate to claims, actions or suits filed against the County, the Association further agrees to waive its immunity under the Industrial Insurance Act, Title 51 RCW, for any injury or death suffered by the Association's employees caused by or arising out of the Association's acts, errors or omissions in the performance of this Contract.
 This waiver is mutually negotiated by the parties.